Robust Confidence Intervals for a Binomial Proportion: Local Optimality and Adaptivity: Erd o s--R e nyi Model with Node Contamination

 Here $J\in\mathbb{R}^{n\times n}$ is the matrix with all ones, $I\in\mathbb{R}^{n\times n}$ is the identity matrix, and for any $B\in\mathbb{R}^{n\times n}$, the matrix $B_{S\times S}\in\mathbb{R}^{n\times n}$ is defined by zeroing out all entries of $B$ in $(S\times S)^c$.
 We consider the following estimator

 where the subset $\wh{S}$ is computed according to

 The first step of the spectral estimator of \cite{acharya2022robust} is defined in the same way, but they use the matrix operator norm instead of the norm $\|\cdot\|_{\mathcal{U}}$ to find $\wh{S}$.
-Their estimator achieves the rate $\sqrt{\frac{p(1-p)}{n}}+\frac{\sqrt{\log n}}{n}$.
-We show that with our new definition, the $\sqrt{\log n}$ factor can be removed, which immediately implies the desired coverage and local length guarantees for (\ref{eq:er-conser}).
+Their estimator achieves the rate $\sqrt{\frac{p(1-p)}{n}}+\frac{\sqrt{\log n}}{n}$. {By inspecting the proof of Theorem 12 in \cite{acharya2022robust}, we can see that the reason an extra $\sqrt{\log n}$ factor appears there is that the operator norm of a centered adjacency matrix of a standard Erd\Horig{o}s--R\'{e}nyi graph with connection probability $p$ is bounded by $\sqrt{np(1-p)} + \sqrt{\log n}$.
+This result is in general sharp \citep{bandeira2016sharp}, thus the additive $\sqrt{\log n}$ term is not removable in the concentration of the operator norm.} We show that with our new matrix norm definition, the $\sqrt{\log n}$ factor can be removed, which immediately implies the desired coverage and local length guarantees for (\ref{eq:er-conser}).

 \begin{Theorem} Suppose $ \frac{\log(2/\alpha)}{n} + \epsilon_{\max}$ is less than a sufficiently small constant.
 Then, the estimator (\ref{eq:p-improved}) satisfies where $C>0$ is some constant only depending on $\alpha$.
 Consequently, the interval (\ref{eq:er-conser}) satisfies where $C'>0$ is some constant only depending on $\alpha$. \end{Theorem}